 March in Banff

-As the likelihood of severe cold snaps starts to wane and the average temperature warms up to around 1°C, we begin to see the first signs of spring in March, making it a popular month to visit Banff, particularly during Spring Break.
-March sees the biggest snowfall of the year with some of the best powder, making this month a fantastic time to ski and snowboard.
-Spend your evenings curled up by a fireplace, watching Alpenglow from the top of the Banff Gondola or checking out one of the events in town or at the Banff Centre.
+Despite the warmer weather, March often sees Banff's biggest snowfall of the year, making this month a fantastic time to ski and snowboard.
+Spend your evenings curled up by a fireplace, watching alpenglow from the top of the Banff Gondola or checking out one of the events in town or at the Banff Centre.

 Photo: Skiing in the Rockies.